WHO WE ARE AND WHAT WE DO

 1. Working with grassroots rugby clubs across Canada to: establish endowment funds that generate annual investment returns to support their activities; fund awards for rugby players, coaches, officials, and volunteers pursuing postsecondary education; and raise funds for rugby-related capital projects;

-2. Through its Unrestricted Fund, initiating, supporting, and sponsoring important rugby initiatives, many of national scope, such as the Men’s and Women’s Canadian Rugby Club Championships, the University Men’s Rugby Championship, and Thunder Indigenous Rugby; and
+2. Through its Unrestricted Fund, initiating, supporting, and sponsoring important rugby initiatives, many of national scope, such as the Thunder Indigenous Rugby Fund, the University Men’s Rugby Championship, and the BC Grassroots Rugby Foundation; and

-3. Working with Rugby Canada to provide financial support to Canada’s national rugby union senior and age-grade teams and programs.
+3. Working with Rugby Canada to provide financial support to Canada’s national rugby union men’s and women’s senior and age-grade teams and programs.

 VISION

-Our vision is to be viewed as a leading contributor to rugby in Canada as directly measured by:
+Our vision is to be viewed as a leading and respected contributor to rugby in Canada as directly measured by:

 Each of these metrics is designed to deepen and broaden the rugby talent pool in Canada, and ultimately improve the performance and calibre of Canada’s teams on the world stage by improvements at the grassroots level.
 These improvements will be achieved if:

-- Clubs increase in numbers in every part of Canada, and in the number (new and continuing members) of their players of either gender available for playing rugby at all ages and levels;
+• Clubs increase in numbers in every part of Canada, and in the number (new and continuing members) of their players of any gender available for playing rugby at all ages, abilities and levels;

-- Administrators improving their skill level through more competitions and resource materials, networking across Canada, and where applicable, partnering in the management of their Funds.
+• Administrators improve their skill level through more competitions and resource materials, networking across Canada, and where applicable, partnering in the management of their Funds.

 STRATEGY